 "Oscar is a great coach.
 In a few days he helped me regain my strokes and my feel for the ball."

-Bjorn Borg, 5 time Wimbledon Champion and 6 time French Open Champion.
+Bjorn Borg, 5 time Wimbledon Champion and 6 time French Open Champion, in his 1992 comeback,

 "Known and respected all around the world, Oscar has given us another great contribution with this book."